carmenlup/gh-actions-practice/README.md

 - shell cocmmands or other commands are enccapsulated in action and is not need to repete them
 - we can create our own custom comands

+## 06 - Using context

+GitHub provides context that have multiple info that can be used in workflow
+Remark: to use context at the workflow level, for example input context, first must be defined for use it.
+Example form workflow shows how name of the workflow can be customised at runtime.

+important contexts:

+- github
+- input
+- env

+#### Environment variables

+We can define environment variables using env context